neurodata/m2g/docs/sphinx/services.rst

 * Log in to the AWS Console and navigate to EC2 services
 * Create new EC2 instance
-* Under 'Community AMIs' search for 'neurodata' and select the most recent version
+* Under 'Community AMIs' search for ``neurodata`` and select the most recent version
 * Proceed to select computer size, storage, and security preferences, and launch instance
 * Once your instance is online, initiate an SSH tunnel through a terminal on your computer by running the following command with your ip address.
-You will be prompted to enter the password `neurodata`:
+You will be prompted to enter the password ``neurodata``:

 .. code-block:: none

   ssh -L 5901:127.0.0.1:5901 -N -f -l neurodata ${ip}

-* Open a VNC client like RealVNC https://www.realvnc.com/products/chrome/
+* Open a VNC client like `RealVNC <https://www.realvnc.com/products/chrome/>`_
-* Connect to 127.0.0.1:5901 and enter the password `neurodata`
+* Connect to 127.0.0.1:5901 and enter the password ``neurodata``
 * Login to the workstation using the same password

 **Processing your data:**

 * Mount an addtional harddrive with sufficient storage capacity for your data
 * Move all of your data into your new harddrive (either through s3, or scp or equivalent)
-* Create a `temp` directory on this new harddrive, as well
+* Create a ``temp`` directory on this new harddrive, as well
 * Open terminal and type the following:

 .. code-block:: none